 Contents[ Hide ]

 Clear and persuasive communication is an essential part of government operations, policy making, political advocacy, and social change.
 From political campaigning to developing policies and educating the community about public affairs, political communication is one of the foundations of our society and how many of its important systems function, including the justice, education, and health care systems.
+In addition, the academic study of political communication, including the examination of political campaigns, social media’s impact on voting patterns, and advocacy regarding environmental and public health issues, helps us to understand how communication affects people’s behavior at the individual, community, national, and global levels.

 Typically master’s in political communication programs prepare students to understand and engage with various types of political and/or governmental communication, and tend to include courses that apply communication theories and research principles to political communication strategies.
 However, some programs focus more on the study of political communication as a field of social scientific research to prepare students for careers in academia/research or political communication pedagogy.